Floris and Blancheflour: Old French version

-Felix, King of Al-Andalus (Muslim Spain), on one of his ventures into Galicia in northwestern Spain attacks a band of Christian pilgrims en route on the Way of St James to the famous medieval pilgrimage shrine of Santiago de Compostela.
+Felix, King of al-Andalus (Muslim-ruled Iberian Peninsula), on one of his ventures into Galicia in northwestern Spain, attacks a band of Christian pilgrims en route on the Camino de Santiago to the famous pilgrimage site of Santiago de Compostela.
 Among the pilgrims are a French knight and his recently widowed daughter, who has chosen to dedicate the rest of her life to the sanctuary.
 The knight is killed, and his daughter is taken prisoner to Naples, where she is made lady-in-waiting to Felix's wife.
 Both women are pregnant, and the children are born on the same day, Palm Sunday: Floris, a son, to the Muslim Queen, and Blanchefleur, a daughter, to her lady-in-waiting.

 Floris ("belonging to the flower") and Blanchefleur ("white flower") are raised together at the court and grow close.
 King Felix fears his son may desire to marry the "pagan" girl and decides that she must be killed.
 However, he cannot bring himself to do the act and instead sends Floris away to school, then sells Blanchefleur to merchants traveling on the way to Cairo (called Babylon in the story), where she is then sold to the emir.
 Felix constructs an elaborate tomb for Blanchefleur and tells Floris she has died.
 Floris's reaction is so severe that Felix tells him the truth.
 Distraught but encouraged she is still alive, Floris sets out to find her.

-Floris eventually arrives outside Cairo where he meets the bridge warden named Daire who tells him about the emir's tower of maidens.
-Each year the emir selects a new bride from his tower and kills his old wife.
+Floris eventually arrives outside Cairo, where he meets the bridge warden Daire, who tells him about the emir's tower of maidens.
+Each year, the emir selects a new bride from his tower and kills his old wife.
 Rumour has it that Blanchefleur is soon to be his next chosen bride.
 To gain access to the tower, Daire advises Floris to play chess with the tower watchman, returning all winnings to him until the watchman is forced to return the favor by allowing him entrance to the tower.
-Floris outplays the watchmen at chess, and according to plan, Floris is smuggled in to the tower in a basket of flowers, but is mistakenly placed in the room of Blanchefleur's friend Claris.
-Claris arranges a reunion between the two, but they are discovered two weeks later by the emir.
+Floris outplays the watchmen at chess, and according to plan, Floris is smuggled into the tower in a basket of flowers but is mistakenly placed in the room of Blanchefleur's friend Claris.
+Claris arranges a reunion between the two, but the emir discovers them two weeks later.

 The emir holds off killing them on the spot until he holds a council of advisers.
 So impressed are the advisers at the willingness of the young lovers to die for one another that they persuade the emir to spare their lives.
 Floris is then knighted, he and Blanchefleur are married, and Claris marries the emir (who promises Claris she will be his last and only wife, forever).
 Soon after, news of Felix's death reaches Cairo and Floris and Blanchefleur depart for home where they inherit the kingdom, embrace Christianity, and convert their subjects as well.